-On May 1, 2017, the Company entered into revised consulting agreements with the CEO, CFO and VP Exploration for the provision of consulting services subject to the capitalization of the Company (funds available from a financing, other financing related activities, including project funding, and free of any accruals and debt) as follows:
+The Company entered into consulting agreements with the CEO and VP Exploration for the provision of consulting services subject to the Capitalization (funds available from a financing, other financing related activities, including project funding, and free of any accruals and debt) of the Company, as follows:

+Annual Base Compensation CEO VP Exploration

+Capitalization (Net proceeds of financing):

-CEO CFO VP Exploration Financing with net proceeds: Between \$0 to \$500,000 \$66,000 \$20,000 \$42,000 Between \$500,000 to \$1,000,000 \$90,000 \$30,000 \$72,000 Greater than \$1,000,000 \$170,000 \$50,000 \$126,000
+Between \$0 to \$500,000 \$66,000 \$42,000

+Between \$500,000 to \$1,000,000 \$106,000 \$75,500

+Greater than \$1,000,000 \$186,000 \$129,500

 In addition to base fees noted above, the officers are eligible for a discretionary bonus up to 100% of base fees as recommended by the Compensation Committee and approval by the Board of Directors.

-The agreements are effective until April 30, 2019 and are subject to renewal upon approval by the Compensation Committee.
-The Company must provide six to twelve months written notice for termination but reserves the right to waive such notice upon paying the fees which would have accrued during the six-month period.
-Should the Company be subject to a change of control and the agreements terminated, the agreements will terminate immediately, and the Company will be required to pay the base fees and discretionary bonus equal to 12 months, 24 months and 36 months for the CFO, VP Exploration and CEO, respectively, at the rates equivalent to financing with net proceeds of greater than \$1,000,000.
+The provision of the services shall continue until April 30, 2022 and shall be extendable by concurrent periods of six months each, unless otherwise terminated.
+The Company must provide six and 12 months written notice of termination for the VP Exploration and CEO, respectively, but reserves the right to waive such notice upon paying the fees, which would have accrued during these periods.
+Should the Company be subject to a change of control and the agreements terminate, the agreements will terminate immediately, and the Company will be required to pay the base fees equal to 24 and 36 months for the VP Exploration and CEO, respectively, at the rates equivalent to Capitalization greater than \$1,000,000, plus an amount equal to any discretionary bonus paid or accrued in the preceding 12 month period, payable in cash, common shares or combination of both at the discretion of the VP Exploration and CEO.